qrichert/goji/docs/BasicFlow.md

 It keeps it all together.
 It is the link between all the the different parts.

-All the following classes we will see communicate together trough the global `App` object `App` is declared once in `index.php` and is then passed along to the different constructor.
+All the following classes we will see communicate together through the global `App` object.
+`App` is declared once in `index.php` and is then passed along to the different constructors.

-For example, we will see the `Languages` and the `Router` class.
-Just to illustrate how `App` is used, lets look at how `Router` knows the language it should be using:
+For example, we will talk about the `Languages` and the `Router` class.
+Just to illustrate how `App` is used, let's look at how `Router` knows the language it should be using:

 ```php
 // Within the App class